bburns/LanguageModels/doc/report/Report.md

 be addressed have been identified. -->

-The training and testing data are obtained from ten books from Project Gutenberg, totalling roughly one million words -
+The training and testing data are obtained from ten books from Project Gutenberg, totalling roughly one million words (or 1.3 million tokens, which include punctuation marks like commas, periods, etc.) -

 <!-- note: can make this fixed chars by indenting, but needs to be at left margin to make a latex table -->
 <!-- this is output from print(util.table(data.analyze())), then adjusted -->